goto-eof/europea-library-server/README.md

 # Europea Library (server - Work In Progress)

-A library web application that allows to catalog and download e-books.
+A library web application that allows to index, gather information about books and search for ebooks.
 The front-end project can be found [here](https://github.com/goto-eof/europea-library-client).

 ## Technologies

 - Java (JDK 21)
+- Spring Boot 3.3.0
-- Spring Batch (Spring Boot 3.3.0)
+- Spring Batch
-- Spring JPA (Spring Boot 3.3.0)
+- Spring JPA
 - Feign
 - Querydsl
 - Hibernate